MikeyO2025/salem-events-hub-discover-local-happenings/app/public/wp-content/plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **76 _major_ releases** (e.g. 1.1.0 ) and **136 _minor_ releases** (e.g. 4.9.1).
+Since then, there have been **78 _major_ releases** (e.g. 1.1.0 ) and **138 _minor_ releases** (e.g. 4.9.1), for a **total of 217 releases**.

 Each **_major release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_minor release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web).
 Lifetime Deal (LTD) available.

+### 7.8.1.1 (2025.03.10) - ASE Pro

+* **[FIXED in Pro] Content Management >> Content Order**:
+  * fixed a bug introduced in v7.8.1 where all post types on the frontend are ordered by menu_order when the "Use custom order on frontend query..." checkbox are checked, disregarding the post types selection in the module settings.
+Props to Mitchel v.E. for reporting the issue.
+  * fixed PHP warning related to applying custom ordering on frontend next/previous post navigation.
+Props to Richard B. for reporting the error with the complete error log entry.

-### 7.6.10 (2025.02.10) - ASE Free and Pro
+### 7.8.1 (2025.03.03) - ASE Free and Pro

+* **[IMPROVED in Pro] Security >> CAPTCHA Protection**: when CAPTCHA Protection is enabled on WooCommerce login form, also enable on the login form in WooCommerce checkout page.
+Ensure that after successful login, the customer/user is redirected back to the checkout page.
+This will override the settings added to the Redirect After Login module.
+Props to @betaplus for prompting this improvement.

-* **[IMPROVED in Free and Pro] Content Management >> Content Order**:
+* **[IMPROVED in Free and Pro] Disable Components >> Disable REST API**:
+  * ASE Pro: **CAPTCHA Protection >> ALTCHA widget** now works properly when Disable REST API is turned on.
+Props to Ivan C.d.A. for reporting the issue.
+  * ASE Free and Pro: **Contact Form 7** now works properlywhen Disable REST API is turned on.
+Props to Ivan C.d.A. for reporting the issue.
+  * ASE Pro: **Added an option to exclude certain routes** from being disabled.

+* **[IMPROVED in Pro] Log In/Out | Register >> Login Page Customizer**:
+  * Added a link to the [haikei app](https://haikei.app/generators/) when choosing 'Pattern' as the login page background.
+This is where you can **generate your own pattern** with a color scheme that match the branding of the site you are working on.
+Props to Wence W. for prompting this improvement.
-  * **when WPML plugin is active**, the content ordering page will now only show posts from the chosen language.
-Props to Stijn V. for prompting this improvement.
+  * **The link to the privacy policy page** will now have the same color as registration and password reset links.
+Props to Wence W. for prompting this improvement.
-  * **added 'Order' button in posts list tables** of post types where Content Order module is enabled for.
-Useful for when the 'Order' submenu can not be added to the parent menu that contains the link to the post type list table, e.g. LearnDash courses.

-* **[IMPROVED in Pro] Security >> Email Address Obfuscator**: added a 'text' parameter to the obfuscator shortcode that allows for showing a custom text instead of the human-readable email address.
-This, combined with the 'link' and 'class' parameter, allows for showing the obfuscated and linked email address as, for example, a "Contact Us" button.
-Props to Antoine L. for suggesting this improvement.

-* **[IMPROVED in Pro] Admin Interface >> Admin Columns Manager**: improv rendering of the post list table when this module is enabled.
-Props to Jake K. for prompting this improvement.

-* **[FIXED in Pro] Custom Code >> Code Snippets Manager**: fix styling issues when select2 JS and CSS files are also loaded by LearnDash and Hash Form plugins on the snippet creation and editing screens.

-* **[SECURITY FIX in Free and Pro]**:
-  * **Security >> Limit Login Attempts**: fix Bypass via IP Spoofing vulnerability as responsibly disclosed by Bob, a security researcher for WPScan and Jetpack.
-  * **Utilities >> Password Protection**: fix Password Protection Bypass vulnerability as responsibly disclosed by Bob, a security researcher for WPScan and Jetpack.

-* **[CHANGED in Free] Security >> Limit Login Attempts**: IP detection from a preferred header, e.g. `HTTP_X_FORWARDED_FOR`, is now also available in the free version of ASE.
+  * **Added an option to choose login button color**.
+Button hover color and button text color will automatically adjust to the chosen color.
+You can always customize in detail with the Custom CSS option.
+Props to Wence W. for prompting this improvement.

-* **[FIXED in Free and Pro] Content Management >> External Permalinks**: fixed a compatibility issue that causes BeTheme template builder failing to load on singular template of post types that has External Permalinks enabled for.
-Props to PJ for reporting the issue and facilitating the troubleshooting process.
+* **[FIXED in Pro] Admin Interface >> Admin Columns Manager**: fix PHP warning in a certain scenario.
+Props to Dave C. for reporting the issue in detail and even suggesting the code fix as well, which has been tested and implemented.

-* **[CHANGED in Pro] Admin Interface >> Admin Logo**: Admin bar logo link will no longer open in new browser tab by default.
-Props to Henry R. for suggesting this change.

-* **[FIXED in Pro] Custom Code >> Code Snippets Manager**: fix an issue where in a particular scenario, code snippets are not being properly stored as files to load/execute from.
-Props to Jhay B. for reporting the issue and facilitating the troubleshooting.
+* **[FIXED in Pro] Content Management >> Content Order**: fix an issue where custom order is not being applied on taxonomy term archive page using the (WP) core Query Loop block.
+Props to Greg F. for reporting the issue in detail and working together to find a fix for it.
+Much appreciated!

+* **[FIXED and IMPROVED in Pro] Utilities >> Form Builder**:
+  * Add a Plain (no header image) email template.
+Props to Mathijs v.d.B. for suggesting this.
+  * Made default field input background color white
+  * Email notifications and auto-responder: ensure field tags work, i.e. properly replaced with the corresponding field value on email delivery.
+This also fixes the issue where auto-responder were not being delivered properly.
+  * Dropdown field: fixed builder preview for dropdown field becoming empty when adding a new option
+  * Address field: change zip subfield to be of the type text (previously it was number) to accomodate for various types of zip codes around the world
+  * Website / URL field: improve URL validation method
+  * Upload field: modification to frontend styles
+  * Choice field presets: update to options for the Importance preset for better clarity / less ambiguity
+  * Matrix of Uniform Dropdown field: fix an issue where the first option is not being shown in the dropddown.
+  * Choice and Matrix fields: the options are now immediately draggable upon adding the field.
+  * Textarea field: line breaks are now preserved in email notification and entry preview

-* **[TRANSLATION in Free and Pro]** ASE is now being translated into 29 languages:
+* **[TRANSLATION in Free and Pro]** ASE is now being translated into [31 languages](https://translate.wpase.com/):
   * **Added new/improved translation** for:
-    * Free: update Norwegian, French, Polish, Dutch, Portuguese (Brazil), Persian
+    * ASE Free: updated Vietnamese, Spanish, Portuguese (Brazil), Polish, Norwegian, German, Dutch, Chinese (Taiwan)
-    * Pro: update Polish, Vietnamese, Portuguese (Brazil)
+    * ASE Pro: added Turkish (partial).
+Updated Czech, Vietnamese, Romanian, Portuguese (Brazil).
   * **More strings have been internationalized**. @Translators, please visit the respective project pages for the Free and Pro versions to translate the new strings, if you havent' done so already.
   * **Interested to help translate or improve the translation?** Please go to [https://translate.wpase.com](https://translate.wpase.com) for more info.
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/) et al.